lTheMightyMl/Jozve/Jozve.md

 2. the way time is handled
 3. the percepts and actions of the agent

-might be continuous (or discrete) in our problems, and in this section we
+might be continuous (or discrete) in our problems, and this section provides a very brief introduction to some local search techniques for finding optimal solutions in continuous spaces

 ## Examples